Things that crossed the line for me

 Forcing You to Perform Sexual Acts

-There are so many reasons why women say things like that all the time, and the biggest reason is that we don’t draw the line at forcing us to perform sexual acts that we do not consent to.
+There are so many reasons why women say things like that all the time, and the biggest reason is that we don’t draw the line at being forced to perform sexual acts that we do not consent to.

 Draw the line.